Biology

 Wild boar (sus scrofa)

 Within the Suidae family we find the wild boar, an animal with a robust body.
 Their well-developed tusks grow continuously and curve inwards.
 They live in areas with good vegetation cover.
-Their groups consist of approximately 20 individuals made up of females, young and juveniles.
-Male wild board are solitary animals.
-They are omnivorous, nocturnal and crepuscular, using their extremely acute sense of smell to locate food.
+Their groups consist of approximately 20 individuals made up of females, young, and juveniles.
+Male wild boars are solitary animals.
+They are omnivorous, nocturnal, and crepuscular, using their extremely acute sense of smell to locate food.

 Learn about the habitats of some even-toed ungulates with our article on animals that live in temperate forests.